PathToLife/disk-tester/README.md

 `$ disktester validate -f <place where disk is mounted>`

-Useful for testing data retention on old drives with a prior test files written
+Useful for testing data retention on old drives with prior test files written

 # Help